Shipwrecks

 “It was time for them to leave their caverns, with or without me,” I answer.

-“I brought them back as people, so we would be safe from the destructive power of old one eyes.”
+“I brought them back as Jiku, so we would be safe from the destructive power of old one eyes.”

-“A sensible choice,” they say, “but we are the council, and the law in the guild lands.”
+“A sensible choice, but we are the council, and the law in the guild lands.”

-“An ordinary person has little need to consult with us.”
+“An ordinary person has little need to consult with us, but you’re a guild master.”

 At one time, they were ready to dissolve my marriage, and keep me out of the guilds.

-“Who knows when the war will come, Yagrin?” asks Balshown.
+“When will the war come, Yagrin?” asks Balshown.

 “Will it be here today or tomorrow?”